Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 - possible memory overhead

-- no guarantee that all features are preserved during the conversion **from/to pandas**

 - high coupling with `pandas` that breaks an important software design pattern: [Dependency Inversion Principle (DIP)](https://en.wikipedia.org/wiki/Dependency_inversion_principle) which promotes dependencies at the abstract layers (interface) over the implementation layer.

 The dataframe protocol comes into play as the interface specifying a common representation of dataframes and thus restores the broken dependency inversion design pattern.

-The dataframe interchange will have `to_dataframe`/`from_dataframe` methods that allows us to go from a  dataframe object of a given library (supporting the protocol) to the protocol dataframe object which is a safe path to preserve library specific features.
+Now, we can move from one dataframe library to another one using directly the `from_dataframe` method.
+No needs anymore to go through `pandas`.
+Note that this possible only among dataframe libraries supporting the protocol.
 Also, the protocol enforces zero-copy as much as possible which gets us rid of the possible memory overhead mentioned.

 <br/>